shaundon/mirage/README.md

 * Data refreshes every 2 minutes, and when a new user connects.
 * Trains and TfL data don't update before 5am, to save on API calls when they aren't running.
 * TfL stuff works for both buses and tube.

+## Running on a server

+Currently I have a Raspberry Pi to run this app.
+I tried using systemd but couldn't get on with it, so I'm now trying [forever](https://www.npmjs.com/package/forever).

+So, to start the app running in forever, run `npm run start-background`.
+Run `npm run stop-background` to stop it.